pallix/bobkonf2023-elixir-workshop/tapa_messages/README.md

 send(self(), :hello)
 ```

-An Elixir/Erlang system is highly observable and introspectable, we can see that the message queue
+An Elixir/Erlang system is highly observable and introspectable.
+We can see that the message queue
 of the current process contains one message:

 ```